bleskomat/bleskomat-bills-firmware/README.md

 The NV9 bill acceptor can be reprogrammed by using the proprietary software and hardware provided by the vendor ("Innovative Technology").
 You will need the [DA2 Programming Kit](https://innovative-technology.com/shop/accessories/da2-programming-kit-detail) before you can continue here.

 To download the software and currency sets, you will need to login to an account.
 Create a new account if you don't already have one.
 Once you're logged in, [download the software](https://www.innovative-technology.com/index.php/support/secure-download/software-download-secure) from the vendor.
-You will need to downloading each of the following:
+You will need to download each of the following:
 * "ITL Drivers"
 * "Validator Manager"

 You can download currency sets from the vendor's website [here](https://www.innovative-technology.com/index.php/support/secure-download/currency-download-secure).
 Be sure to select the "NV9 Range".
+The dataset files are zip archives that typically contain more than one dataset file.
+These datasets have ".bv1" file extension and appear to be a proprietary binary data format.
+See "11.10 File Naming Convention" in the NV9 user manual for details about the naming conventions used for these dataset files.

+Before you can connect to the NV9 via the IF17 programming kit, you will need to set the NV9 to SSP mode ("programming mode").
+You can check the NV9's current mode by pressing the red button on the side two times quickly ("double-click").
+The red light on the front will flash a certain number of times indicating its current mode.
+One flash means that it is already set to SSP mode.
+To set the NV9 to SSP mode, hold down the red button for more than 3 seconds.
+See section "11.5 Switching to Programming Mode (SSP)" in the NV9 user manual for more details.

 The rest of the instructions depend upon your system.